 Spontaneous is the essence of teamwork, creativity, risk-taking, and divergent thinking in Odyssey of the Mind.

-Note: This video was made just before a rule change encouraging all 7 members to compete.
+Note: This video was made just before a rule change that now expects the whole team to compete.

 Teams do not know beforehand what specific problem they will face.
 The possibilities include: